CrowdStrike/aws-ssm-distributor/deployment-guides/published-distributor-package.md

 ### Using Resource Groups

-Resource Groups allow you to target specific AWS services based on tags.
+Resource Groups allow you to target specific AWS resources based on tags.
 See the [Resource Groups documentation](https://docs.aws.amazon.com/ARG/latest/userguide/resource-groups.html) for more information.

 In this example we are going to use two tags to target our hosts.